Skip to main content

 How it works

-When fullPage is true, the browser scrolls through the entire page and stitches the result into a single image.
-The width parameter still controls the viewport width used for rendering, but height is overridden by the actual page height.
+When full_page is true, the browser scrolls through the entire page and stitches the result into a single image.
+The viewport_width parameter still controls the viewport width used for rendering, but viewport_height is overridden by the actual page height.

 Full-page screenshots can be significantly larger in file size and take longer to process than viewport-only captures.